 Qualifying for Benefits

 Some anxiety disorders may qualify the applicant for disability benefits.
-Depending where the severity of the condition appears on the spectrum of impairments, claimants must prove functional impairment from a legal perspective.
+Depending on where the severity of the condition appears on the spectrum of impairments, claimants must prove functional impairment from a legal perspective.
 The key question that must be answered when applying for SSD benefits is, “Does your impairment substantially interfere with your capacity and ability to work?”

 To determine functional impairment for anxiety, at least two “marked” limitations in social function or activities of daily living must be present.
 Impairments are also examined based on “concentration, persistence, or pace,” and “episodes of decompensation.”